 My interest in public speaking as a field began because I wanted to improve my own skills.
 I started reading books on how to design better PowerPoint slides, how to structure a coherent presentation, and how to convince others.
 In 2009, I joined Toastmasters, an organization that has helped me improve my public speaking skills to the point that I now speak freely and comfortably in front of several hundred or more participants.

 Gradually, the interest in improving my own skills translated into helping others do the same.
 Today, I teach both university students and professionals public speaking, rhetoric, and presentation.
 I also do one-on-one coaching for executives.

-I’m available as a keynote speaker and moderator for a wide variety of events in English, German or Spanish.
+I’m available as a keynote speaker and moderator for various events in English, German or Spanish.

-Another element of communications is social media.
-I have a passion for all things tech, and I am fascinated by the possibilities that new technologies offer us.
-Back in the 1990s (the stone age of the internet) I learned HTML to set up my first own website.
+Another element of communication is social media.
+I have a passion for tech, and I am fascinated by the possibilities that new technologies offer us.
+Back in the 1990s (the stone age of the internet), I learned HTML to set up my first own website.

-Today, I use platforms such as Twitter, Instagram, and Snapchat to spread messages that I care about and communicate with others.
-They are also great ways to interact with young adults, which are our key target group for the Frankfurt School Bachelor in Business Administration.
+Today, I use platforms such as Twitter and Instagram to spread messages that I care about and communicate with others.
+They are also great ways to interact with young adults, a key target group for a business school such as Frankfurt School of Finance & Management.